AdamRatcliffe-TomTom/tomtom-navigation-js/README.md

 ## Route Waypoints

 The navigation component sources the route waypoints from a `DataSet`.
-A record must have `lng` and `lat` properties, other properties are optional.
+The dataset must have `lng` and `lat` columns, other columns are optional.

 | Name       | Type     | Required | Description |
 |------------|----------|----------|-------------|